cymen/react-floating-label-input/README.md

 [![npm badge][npm-badge-png]][package-url]

 This is a floating label component for React.
-It inherits the font-size from the parent so you can easily set the desired input font-size in your own CSS.
+It inherits the font-size from the parent so you can easily set the desired input font-size.

 # Examples